Join The Cavalier Daily

 Editors: Connor Sheehey and Katie Cole, email@example.com

 The Cavalier Daily’s arts and entertainment section prints music, film, concert, and theater reviews, as well as commentary on the arts and media.
-The tableau section has weekly staff meetings and plenty of chances for writers to develop their own literary style.
+The arts and entertainment section has weekly staff meetings and plenty of chances for writers to develop their own literary style.

 Health & Science